NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 ### Relative L2 Luminance

 Same as above, but normalized by the luminance of the network prediction.
 Only applicable when network prediction is RGB.
-Used in Neural Radiance Caching [Müller et al. 2021] (to appear).
+Used in Neural Radiance Caching [[Müller et al. 2021]](https://tom94.net/data/publications/mueller21realtime/mueller21realtime.pdf).

 ```json5
 {